eliotsykes/rails-code-review/README.md

 ### Patch Rails Security Vulnerabilities

 Update Rails to the latest patch version.
 Edit the rails version in the Gemfile then run `bundle install`.
+Ensure the version of Rails you're on is still actively supported and patched.

 ### Force SSL